 Sons of absent fathers focus on the wrong metrics of life

-When you’re a young man in this environment and you’re seeking approval, you chase the lowest common denominator.
+You chase the lowest common denominator when you’re a young man in this environment seeking approval.
 This comes back to choosing to be liked or respected.

 We take the path of being liked because it requires less but comes with the false promise of getting more.
 When you have the wrong focus, that promise is adoration from people you don’t even want to be like.

 What I mean by this is that young men from broken homes tend to grow up chasing women as a source of approval.
 One of the most common insults in the hood is “I get more bitches than you.”
 The idea is that your value is determined solely by the amount of (usually low-quality) women you can attract.

 Since these women are from the same area, they have low standards for the men they get with, which perpetuates the same detrimental traits amongst the men.
 This unfortunately perpetuates the cycle of single motherhood and broken homes.

 How to fix yourself after being raised without your father